 7.5.1 General

+Paging with Group Wake Up Signal is only used in the cell in which the UE most recently entered RRC_IDLE triggered by:

+- reception of RRCEarlyDataComplete; or

+- reception of RRCConnectionRelease not including earlyRelease; or

+- reception of RRCConnectionRelease including earlyRelease and the UE was using WUS prior to this RRC connection attempt.

 When the UE supports GWUS and GWUS configuration (gwus-Config) is provided in system information, the UE shall monitor GWUS using the GWUS parameters provided in System Information.

 A UE supporting GWUS can be configured to monitor a group WUS and a common WUS.
 Upon detecting either of the WUS, UE shall monitor POs as defined in clause 7.4.